Comprehensive Legal Solutions

 Biography

-Lynda T. Bui is a partner of the Shulman Bastian Friedman & Bui LLP's bankruptcy department and works in both the Orange County and Riverside offices.
+Lynda T. Bui is a partner in Shulman Bastian Friedman Bui & O'Dea LLP's bankruptcy department, working in both the Orange County and Riverside offices.
 Ms. Bui is also a U.S. Bankruptcy Trustee in the Central District of California, having been appointed by the U.S. Trustee in 2010.
-Some of her notable appointments (both Chapter 11 and 7) include in re Robert Manufacturing Co, in re Metropolitan Automotive Warehouse, in re Cosmedx Science, Banner Mattress, all of which she has successfully and expeditiously administered.
-As a fiduciary (trustee, receiver, disbursing agent), she has analyzed and successfully administered over tens of thousands of cases, simple and complex, and has distributed tens of millions of dollars to creditors.
-She has also successfully represented other trustees and helped them do the same.
-In her capacity as an attorney, Ms. Bui focuses in all aspects of bankruptcy, including representing trustees, debtors, creditors, plaintiffs and defendants in adversary proceedings.
-Ms. Bui represents clients (companies and individuals) in a variety of industries including real estate, retail, manufacturing, banking, food services, non-profit, and professional services.
-Ms. Bui also practices in state court and focuses on fraudulent transfer litigation and commercial debt collection.
-She has served as an expert witness on issues related to bankruptcy.
+Her notable appointments (both Chapter 11 and Chapter 7) include In re Robert Manufacturing Co., In re Metropolitan Automotive Warehouse, In re Cosmedx Science, and in re Banner Mattress, all of which she has successfully and expeditiously administered.
+As a fiduciary, she has analyzed and administered tens of thousands of cases, both simple and complex, and has distributed hundreds of millions of dollars to creditors.
+She has also successfully represented other trustees in achieving similar results.
+Ms. Bui's other fiduciary duties include serving as chief wind-down officer, examiner, and receiver.
+In her capacity as an attorney, Ms. Bui focuses on all aspects of bankruptcy, including representing trustees, debtors, creditors, and parties in adversary proceedings.
+She represents clients—both companies and individuals—across a variety of industries including real estate, retail, manufacturing, banking, food services, nonprofit, and professional services.
+Ms. Bui also practices in state court with a focus on fraudulent transfer litigation and commercial debt collection, and has served as an expert witness on bankruptcy-related issues.

-Ms. Bui graduated with a B.A. in psychology and an emphasis in Asian American Studies from the University of California, Los Angeles in 1994.
-While at UCLA, Ms. Bui actively participated and held leadership positions in various student organizations, including Asian Pacific Coalition and Vietnamese Student Association.
-She was also a staff writer and the business manager for Pacific Ties Newsmagazine, a quarterly Asian Pacific Islander magazine at UCLA.
-Ms. Bui enjoyed studying abroad at la Universidad de Guadalajara, Jalisco, Mexico.
+Ms. Bui graduated with a B.A. in Psychology with an emphasis in Asian American Studies from the University of California, Los Angeles in 1994.
+While at UCLA, she actively participated in and held leadership positions in various student organizations, including the Asian Pacific Coalition and Vietnamese Student Association.
+She also served as a staff writer and business manager for Pacific Ties Newsmagazine, a quarterly Asian Pacific Islander publication at UCLA.
+Ms. Bui studied abroad at la Universidad de Guadalajara in Jalisco, Mexico.

-Ms. Bui volunteered at non-profit organizations like Asia Watch and SOS Boat People in Washington D.C. before entering law school at Loyola Law School where she earned her J.D. in 1998.
-While at Loyola Law School, Ms. Bui was awarded a scholarship from the Southern California Chinese Lawyers' Association.
-She also wrote for the Loyola Lawyer Magazine and was on the Loyola of Los Angeles International and Comparative Law Review.
+Before entering law school, Ms. Bui volunteered at nonprofit organizations including Asia Watch and SOS Boat People in Washington, D.C.
+She earned her J.D. from Loyola Law School in 1998.
+While at Loyola, Ms. Bui was awarded a scholarship from the Southern California Chinese Lawyers' Association, wrote for Loyola Lawyer Magazine, and served on the Loyola of Los Angeles International and Comparative Law Review.

-Active in the professional community, Ms. Bui is currently serving a three-year elected term as a board member and director of membership on the National Association of Bankruptcy Trustees, which has over 1,000 members throughout the country.
-Concurrently, Ms. Bui is serving on the board of the Vietnamese American Bar Association, Southern California.
-She recently completed her service on the 2020 Small Business Reorganization (Sub V of Chapter 11) Task Force headed by Chief Bankruptcy Judge for the Central District of California Maureen A. Tighe.
-Ms. Bui has completed her three year service as a director on the Orange County Bar Association, having been elected in January 2010.
-Ms. Bui served as Alternate Regional Governor for the Southern California Region for the National Asian Pacific American Bar Association.
-She was president of the Orange County Asian American Bar Association for 2008-2009.
-She previously served as a board member on the California Bankruptcy Forum and Co-chaired the Program Book for its Annual Conference.
-Ms. Bui is also a member of the Orange County Bankruptcy Forum, the Inland Empire Bankruptcy Forum, the International Women's Insolvency and Restructuring Confederation, South Orange County Chamber of Commerce, and Orange County Asian American Bar Association.
+Effective October 1, 2025, Ms. Bui will begin her term as President-Elect of the National Association of Bankruptcy Trustees (NABT), which has approximately 1,000 members nationally and is the voice of the trustee and fiduciary community.
+She previously served as Vice President and Secretary of NABT.
+Concurrently, she serves on the board of the Vietnamese Chamber of Commerce, having recently completed a three-year term with the Vietnamese American Bar Association, Southern California.
+She also recently completed her service on the 2020 Small Business Reorganization (Subchapter V of Chapter 11) Task Force headed by Chief Bankruptcy Judge Maureen A. Tighe of the Central District of California.
+Ms. Bui previously served a three-year term (2010-2013) as a director on the Orange County Bar Association and was president of the Orange County Asian American Bar Association from 2008-2009.
+She has also served as a board member on the California Bankruptcy Forum, co-chaired the Program Book for its Annual Conference, and served as Regional Governor for the Southern California Region for the National Asian Pacific American Bar Association.
+Ms. Bui is also a member of the Orange County Bankruptcy Forum, the Inland Empire Bankruptcy Forum, the International Women's Insolvency and Restructuring Confederation, the South Orange County Chamber of Commerce, and the Orange County Asian American Bar Association.

-Through the years, Ms. Bui has volunteered her time with programs like Law Day (free legal clinic for Chinese-speaking and Vietnamese-speaking communities) and given seminars on the fundamentals of bankruptcy and various insolvency issues.
-Ms. Bui also published an article entitled "Fraudulent Transfer: Litigation Under the Bankruptcy Code and State Law" in the California Bankruptcy Journal in February of 2008.
-The article has been cited by the Ninth Circuit Court of Appeals in In re JTS Corporation, 2010 WL 3122867.
+Through the years, Ms. Bui has volunteered her time with pro bono legal clinics including Law Day (a free legal clinic for Chinese-speaking and Vietnamese-speaking communities) and has spoken at seminars on the fundamentals of bankruptcy and various insolvency issues.
+Ms. Bui published an article entitled "Fraudulent Transfer: Litigation Under the Bankruptcy Code and State Law" in the California Bankruptcy Journal in February 2008.
+The article has been cited by the Ninth Circuit Court of Appeals in In re JTS Corporation, 2010 WL 3122867

 Education